Top 25 Highest Paying Coaching Niches of 2025 (+ Niche Quiz)

 Most people want work that’s meaningful to them, offers a good work-life balance, and pays well.
 They’re just not sure how to find it.
 If you love the idea of helping people make a career pivot, you’ll have plenty of potential clients ready to pay you.

 The previous niche focused on helping people change their career.
 This niche focuses on accelerating an existing one.
 It provides a much clearer return on investment, since moving up the career ladder usually means earning more.
-If you choose this niche, you’ll be helping clients get hired at a new company, get promoted, improve their resume, become better leaders, and learn interviewing skills.
+If you choose this niche, you’ll be helping clients get hired at a new company, get promoted, improve their resume, become better leaders, or learn interviewing skills.
+One word of advice…

-I wouldn’t recommend targeting people who are unemployed.
-They won’t be able to pay you.
+I wouldn’t recommend targeting people who are currently unemployed.
+They likely won’t be able to pay you.
 Instead, I’d focus on people who already have a high-paying job and want to expand into a leadership role.
-For example, my client Lynne Levy helps product managers get promoted.
-Her focus on a specific role makes marketing much easier.
+For example, my client Lynne Levy got her start by helping product managers land a promotion.
+Her focus on a specific role (that matches her background) made marketing much easier in the beginning.

 And the interesting thing is, you don’t necessarily have to be a famous author to do this.
 My colleague AJ Harper charges almost $20k for her coaching program.
-My friend Chandler Bolt runs a company called Self-Publishing School that charges up to $16,000.
-And Cynthia Morris of Original Impluse charges between $2,700 and $5,200.
+My friend Chandler Bolt runs selfpublishing.com, which charges up to $16k.
+Cynthia Morris of Original Impluse charges between $2,700 and $5,200.
+Sure, they’ve all published books, but none of them are mega-bestselling authors themselves.

 🥑 Health Coaching Niches

-The challenge with this niche is convincing people that your approach will work for them.
+The challenge with weight loss is convincing people that your approach will work for them.
 Many potential clients will have struggled with weight their entire life.
 They’ve tried a lot of fad diets and are looking for a new approach.
 If you can give people hope that your approach will work for them, and actually deliver, you’ll make a great living.
-For example, the folks at Body Tutor focus on mindset, psychology, and habits — this seems to be where the industry is moving.
+For example, Kelly Keelan helps women over 40 lose weight by focusing on hormones, metabolism, and mindset.

-Turns out, most doctors suck at treating chronic health conditions.
-Think menstrual, digestive, or sleep issues.
-These conditions are all on the rise.
-If you’ve personally overcome one of them, and you can help other people do the same, you’ll be providing an important alternative/compliment to mainstream medicine.
+The modern medical establishment often struggles to address the root of chronic health conditions.
+Think chronic Lyme disease, various autoimmune diseases, etc. Many of these conditions are on the rise.
+If you’ve personally overcome one of them, and you can help other people do the same, you’ll be providing an important compliment to mainstream medicine.

 🔮 Life Coaching Niches